BingkaiWang/Semi-parametric-PCPCA/README.md

 ## Code for data application

 The R scripts under the "data-analysis" folder contain the code of data application in the [paper](https://arxiv.org/abs/1910.13954).
+The data set is stored at __tfMRI_MOTOR/Data.Rdata__.

 ## Code for simulation studies